SysBind/pgmesh/e2e/README.md

 # End 2 End Tests

-Currently pgmesh focusing on the Upgrade/Migrate case.
+Currently pgmesh is focused on the Upgrade/Migrate case.